 Replies in kind from Ojo and his backcourt partner Jeremy Bell helped Plymouth to briefly rally to reduce the deficit to 51-44 by the end of the half.

-The third quarter began with Raiders’ Great Britain International James Jones floating home a basket to pull his side to within four points, but order was soon resumed when Freeman once more came to the fore.
+The third quarter began with Raiders’ Great Britain International James Jones floating home a basket to pull his side to within four points, but order was soon resumed when Freeman once more came

 Stumbling under the challenge of Williams, but somehow still making the basket, was enough to ignite the frustration of the Raiders, leading to a technical foul called against them.